Coverage Quick Start

 3. Project-level coverage tokens

-If you are using GitHub Actions and are able to use OIDC, we recommend that approach as it is the most secure and requires no management of long-lived coverage tokens.
+If you are using GitHub Actions, we recommend using OIDC as it is the most secure and requires no management of long-lived coverage tokens.

-If you are not using GitHub Actions, or are unable to use OIDC, you can use a workspace-level coverage token that is scoped to your entire organization.
+If you are not using GitHub Actions (or can’t use OIDC), you can use a workspace-level coverage token that is scoped to your entire organization.

 Obtain a coverage token from Qlty